 When considering plastic surgery nothing is more important than your safety.
-For this reason, Dr. Cruise performs all of his procedures at the highest accredited surgical facility.
+For this reason, Joseph T Cruise, MD performs all of his procedures at the highest accredited surgical facility.

 Whoever brings you to surgery can either wait in the comfortable waiting area or visit one of the many nearby restaurants or even stroll around beautiful Fashion Island outdoor shopping center which is just 10 minutes away.
 When you are ready to go home, someone from the surgery center will call your family member or friend to have them come back over to the facility to pick you up.

 The surgery center provides comprehensive out-patient surgical services for patients having plastic/cosmetic surgery.

 You will be treated to a private, self-contained facility featuring modern, state-of-the-art operating rooms equipped with the latest surgical instrumentation.

 The ambulatory surgery center offers the following guidelines for a pleasant and safe stay.
 The following information is recommended for the safety and protection of our patients.

 - Make Transportation arrangements to and from the Center.
 Arrange for an adult to be with you for the first 24 Hours after your surgery.